Rosualdo is just an ordinary person with an extraordinary God, who wants to spread God’s words and love through writing articles and poems.

 2. The debtor can have the privilege to become a child of God

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you, love your enemies and pray for those who persecute you, that you may be children of your Father in heaven.
 He causes his sun to rise on the evil and the good and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
-And if you greet only your own people, what are you doing more than others?
+And if you greet only your people, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect.
 (Matthew 5:43-48 NIV)

 The outreach or the perimeter of the debt to love must reach to all just as the love of God encompasses the world (John 3:16).
 God demonstrates his great love to all while a man is in sin and an enemy of God, through the redeeming death of Jesus Christ (Romans 5:8).
 All hearts possessed by God’s love must love anyone even if it is an enemy.
 Love is not selective, so its object is not subject to selection.
 Loving an enemy is a great object of love and it is also a great triumph of love.
 Loving and forgiving are the best things to do than hating because hatred brings inner conflicts that rob the joy and peace of God from us while love covers over a multitude of sins (Proverbs 10:12) (1 Peter 4:8).
 Those who dwell in hatred lives and walk in the darkness that blinded them (1 John 2:11).
 Whoever claims to love God yet abides in hate is a liar for he cannot love the invisible without loving the visible being (1 John 4:20).

 The consequence of the debt to love is that we become children of God.
 Jesus highlights that loving our enemies will showcase that we are God’s children.
-Loving those who love us will not makes us a higher creation of God.
+Loving those who love us will not make us a higher creation of God.
 Loving those who do evil or wicked acts to us is commendable and rewardable in the eyes of God.
-Like father like son, so we must follow how our heavenly Father acts to exhibits our sonship.
+Like father like son, so we must follow how our heavenly Father acts to exhibit our sonship.
 Love is the evidence and manifestation of the children of God (1 John 3:10).
 Everyone who loves has been born of God and knows God because God is love (1 John 4:7-8).
 Children of God are the reflection of God.

 3. The debtor can have the privilege of becoming a disciple of Jesus Christ